codeallyio/reactInterviewTask/README.md

+# Runnin the app
+The app will start automatically at port 3000.
+To see the preview use Preview button in the header.

 ## Task Description
 1. Your task is to write a simple React Application that renders list of repositories In the following manner: